Henry Street Safe Routes to School

 What about burying utility lines?

-by DP, over 1 year ago
+by DP, about 2 years ago

 I'm curious why the idea of burying utility lines on Henry and Franklin streets has not been considered?
 I used to live in San Francisco and the city buried a majority of the overhead cables, electric lines, etc. It serves to reduce the overhead clutter and makes power outages less likely during large storms from falling trees.
 It would also make sense while the street is ripped up to bury the cables all at once.
 This would reduce the concern about where appropriate trees (ie trees with non expansive root systems) can be planted as they would not be an...
 Continue reading